Solar-Gators/docs/Electrical/PowerBoard/PCB.md

 ## DC/DC Converters

-Buck Converter.
-Our board uses 4 integrated DC/DC converters provided by TDK Lambda.
-These converters are used to safely step down the input voltages from 100V and 12V, to 5V and 3V3.
-The board includes a 100-12V converter, a 12-5V converter, and two 12-3.3V converters (One for the main state and one for the trip state).
+Our board uses one integrated DC/DC converter provided by TDK Lambda.
+This converter takes in an input voltage of 100V and safely outputs 12V with a small power loss.
+The current converter we have on the board has an efficiency rating of 86-92%.
+The converter utilizes a buck configuration integrating MOSFETs, inductors, capacitors, and diodes in order to complete a reduction in voltage by increasing the current.

 ## Filters